About r/languagelearning

 The community at a glance

-Roughly 119K members have joined in the past year.
-Popular discussion topics include Language Learning, Learning, and Language.
-Common discussion themes are Advice Requests and Pain & Anger.
+Roughly 121K members have joined in the past year.
+Popular discussion topics include Learning, Language, and Language Learning.
+Common discussion themes are Solution Requests and Opportunities.
 Product recommendations often mention language app, apps for learning spanish, and apps for intermediate and advanced learners.

 Community Topics